N0tA1dan/Crab/README.md

 Crab can complete multiple tasks such as port scanning, ip look ups, whois registar info, and OS detection(beta).

-Crab is very minimal and super fast compared to some other tools that are available.

 # Disclaimer